Infrared Sauna Therapy For Immune and Detox Support

 • Emitters are strategically placed throughout the Thermal Life to ensure full body coverage and deliver therapeutic temperatures in less than 20 minutes.

-• The frequency and intensity of the FIR therapy has been engineered for optimal absorption and controlled detoxification.
+• The frequency and intensity of the FIR therapy have been engineered for optimal absorption and controlled detoxification.

 Fresh Air Fan